gerirgaudi/naplug/README.md

 ### Sub-plugins

 Plugins sometimes need to perform a number of tasks to reach a final, _aggregated_ status of the check.
-This could be done in a single `plugin` block, but it is far cleaner to define multiple `plugins` and let `Nagios::Plugin` do the dirty work.
+This could be done in a single `plugin` block, but it is far cleaner to define multiple `plugins` and let `Nagios::Plugin` do the aggregation work, which essentially consists of finding the worst `Result`.

 When `plugin` is called as shown in the examples above, an implicit _tag_ `main` is created for the plugin.
-Said tags can, however, be explicitly defined, which is handy with sub-plugins:
+Said tags can, however, be explicitly defined, which is handy with sub-plugins in order to pass them the right set of arguments:

     require 'naplug'